• Skip to primary navigation

 • Brown Sugar: The sugar is split between part brown sugar and part granulated sugar.
 The brown sugar makes the cookies extra moist.

 • Flour: I used the Bob’s Red Mill Gluten Free Flour 1: 1 ratio.
 Any flour that is a 1:1 ratio baking flour will work.
-The flour must contain xanthan gum.
+The flour must contain xanthan gum for these cookies to turn out.

 • Cream Cheese: Use softened cream cheese.
 Let the cream cheese sit out at room temperature for about 30 minutes before using.
 Pick low fat cream cheese for an option that is lower in fat and calories.